MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-8c-configure-party-information-for-the-hi-system.md

 ---
 description: "Learn more about: Step 8C: Configure Party Information for the HI System"
-title: "Step 8C: Configure Party Information for the HI System | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 8C: Configure Party Information for the HI System"

+ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 ms.assetid: 4ac5c113-7ee7-4009-8ca3-d263f74c7a8d
 caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Step 8C: Configure Party Information for the HI System
 In this step, you configure the party information for the HI System.